The Federal Emergency Management Agency's (FEMA's) Methodology for Estimating Potential Losses from Disasters

 Users can also call the FEMA Map Information Exchange (FMIX) at 1-877-336-2627 as an alternative means of support.
 The FMIX gives Hazus users the ability to speak directly with a support representative during normal business hours to follow up on Help Desk tickets, receive assistance in using the Help Desk or get answers to general questions about Hazus.

-NEW!
-Hazus software is now available to download online!
-Now, in addition to ordering Hazus on DVD, users can visit the Map Service Center (MSC) site to download Hazus software and state datasets.
+Hazus software is available to download online.
+Users may visit the Map Service Center (MSC) site to download Hazus software and state datasets.
 The online download option is only available to US users.
 International users will continue to order a Hazus DVD by contacting the FEMA Map Information eXchange (FMIX) at 1-877-336-2627.